elucian/bee/syntax/overview.md

 We can use variable type to validate expression type.

 ```
-make a := 0;   !integer variable
+make a := 0;   //integer variable
-make b := 0.0; !real variable
+make b := 0.0; //real variable

-alter b := 10;   !FAIL: b is of type: Real
+alter b := 10;   //FAIL: b is of type: Real
-alter a := 10.5; !FAIL: a is of type: Integer
+alter a := 10.5; //FAIL: a is of type: Integer
 ```

 You can use operator "is" to verify data type